materialsproject/fireworks/docs/defuse_tutorial.rst

     lpad defuse -i <FW_IDS>

-where ``<FW_IDS>`` is the numerical id of the FireWork you want to defuse (or a list of comma-separated ids).
+where ``<FW_IDS>`` is the numerical id of the FireWork you want to defuse (or a list of space-separated ids).
 Note that all children of a defused FireWork will also be defused.
 However, parent and sibling FireWorks are *not* cancelled.

 Instead of specifying ids, you can also specify a name (``-n``), a state (``-s``), or a custom query (``-q``).
 The full command is thus::